Module code here

 else:

-print("utils.py is being imported into another module")
+print("utils.py is being imported into another module")import utils

 print("top-level in main.py")